 European officials said they would support cutting the levy on small depositors, but only if the revised tax still raised the same $7.6 billion agreed to in the overall rescue plan.

-The Cypriot economy accounts for only a fraction of the eurozone's economic fortunes.
+The Cypriot economy accounts for only a very small fraction of the eurozone's economic fortunes.
 But none of the previous bailouts for Greece, Portugal, Ireland and the Spanish banking system has taxed depositors.

 Analyst Robert Halver of the Baader Bank said the fear is that depositors throughout the eurozone might view the Cyprus experience as reason to start withdrawing their funds from bank accounts.
 Such a run on banks could create a new crisis for European governments, now in the third year of their debt crisis.